00impera/BlackHorses/README.md

-Let’s craft your Google Play Store listing for the Backhorse Coin app, bodnar.
-This is your storefront—it needs to be clear, compelling, and optimized for discovery.
+Let’s craft your Google Play Store listing for the Backhorse Coin app, This is your storefront—it needs to be clear, compelling, and optimized for discovery.
 Here's a full draft you can customize and submit:

 ---